 What to do if the company does not have any PSCs?

 It is quite possible for a company not to have any PSCs.
-For example, a company with 5 shareholders each owning 20% of the shares (and voting rights) is likely not to have any PSCs – although it is important to check all the criteria.
+For example, a company with five shareholders each owning 20% of the shares (and voting rights) will likely not have any PSCs – although it is important to check all the criteria.

-In these cases a general statement must be added to the register to declare the company does not have any PSCs.
+In these cases, a general statement must be added to the register to declare that the company does not have any PSCs.

 Tip: The register cannot be blank – if you are still in the process of reviewing who the PSCs are then a statement to this effect should be added.